Coded-Commerce-LLC/Woo-Benchmark-Email/readme.txt

 2. A sample user completing checkout showing the data being captured behind the scenes as viewed from the inspector.

 == Changelog ==

+= 1.3 on 2018-12-30 =
+* Fixed: is_plugin_active function call taking place outside of plugins page

 = 1.2 on 2018-11-29 =
 * Added: button to Get API Key on settings page